-Daniel Dowdy is an analyst supporting Maher & Maher’s work on the Apprenticeship Powered by Industry (API) initiative.
-Much of Daniel’s past experience has centered around the issue of improving labor force outcomes for disadvantaged populations, and he is excited to be contributing towards such a dynamic and important effort.
+Daniel Dowdy is an analyst supporting Maher & Maher’s work on apprenticeship initiatives and other projects with federal agencies.
+Much of Daniel’s past experience has centered around the issue of improving labor force outcomes for disadvantaged populations.

 Daniel received an MS degree from Carnegie Mellon’s Heinz School of Public Policy & Management in 2018, and holds a BS in Economics from the University of Mary Washington.